Updated Jan 10, 2023

 Solar rebates provided by energy companies can change quickly.
 So to see Duke Energy’s progress and current NC solar rebates, check out their website.

-These loan limitations gave many homeowners and businesses access to solar power much sooner than they could otherwise afford.
+These loan limitations gave many homeowners, and businesses access to solar power much sooner than they could afford.
 However, with solar’s decreasing costs and other incentives, this program ended.

 Along with North Carolina residents, businesses also have access to various state and federal solar incentives.
 And it is usually easier for them to get subsidies.
 Since solar panel systems large enough for businesses are more costly, there is also more room for savings.